 The Texas Department of Public Safety (DPS) is working to alleviate the problems along Route 285.
 For example, speed limits were once as high as 75 miles per hour and have been lowered.
 In addition, DPS has sent more troopers to monitor the roads.
 However, because of the number of drivers on the road, there is only so much that the troopers can do.

 Further, the size of the road plays a major factor in the number of accidents on the road.
 TxDOT is looked to spend nearly $1 billion to repair and expand highways in the area.

-Get the Legal Help You Need with A Carlson Law Firm Trucking Company Lawyer
+Get the Legal Help You Need With an 18-Wheeler Accident Lawyer

-Commercial vehicle accidents can lead to far more severe injuries.
+18-wheeler and company vehicle accidents can lead to far more severe injuries.
 If you lost a loved one or were severely injured in a Permian Basin trucking crash, contact The Carlson Law Firm for aggressive representation.
-We have 12 locations across the state and more than 40 attorneys with the experience you need on your team.
+Our Midland, Texas office is ready to help you through the legal process of holding at-fault parties accountable.